flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 ![Landing lights after gear up](../assets/takeoff-climb-cruise/Landing_lights_gear_up.png "Landing lights after gear up"){ width=360 }

-Lastly we disarm the SPEED BRAKE and turn on the PACKS if we turned them off for take off.
+Lastly we disarm the SPEED BRAKE and turn on the PACKS if we turned them off for takeoff.

-**Now complete the "After Take Off checklist"**
+**Now complete the "After takeoff checklist"**

 1. Landing gear up
 - Packs on